KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy-Article.md

 ## Proxy namespace

 KeyboardKit has a ``Proxy`` namespace with proxy-related types.
-For now, it only has types when it's a part of a KeyboardKit Pro build.
+It currently only contains utils when it's part of a KeyboardKit Pro build.